right

 2. It's also natural for people to choose their own mind instead of trusting God to prepare their ways.
 Note that trusting God is not the same thing as trusting church leaders.

-3. Repention is a painful process, which conflicts with pride.
+3. Repentance is a painful process, which conflicts with pride.
 Pride is a natural reaction for people - being faithful to God is not.

 Religion is a way to avoid responsibility (God forgives everything)